mozilla/network-pulse-api/README.md

 [Direnv](https://direnv.net/) will load your `nix-shell` automatically when you enter the `network-pulse-api` directory.

 To use it:
-- Follow the instruction to [install direnv](https://direnv.net/) on your system,
+- Follow the instruction to [install direnv](https://direnv.net/) on your system.
 - Allow direnv to auto-load your nix-shell by entering `direnv allow .` in the `network-pulse-api` directory.